What the Mayflower Compact really did for the Constitution

 When James Madison wrote Federalist No. 39, he argued that the Constitution was “a government of the people, by the people, for the people.”
 That phrasing mirrors the Compact’s language about a “civil body politic” formed by the colonists themselves.

 In real life, the Compact gave Plymouth a functional government that survived harsh winters, disease, and Native American conflicts.
-Plus, it proved that a written, consensual framework could keep a community together when external authority was weak or absent.
+It proved that a written, consensual framework could keep a community together when external authority was weak or absent.
 That proof‑of‑concept mattered to the framers, who were building a nation without a king to lean on.

 How It Works (or How to Do It)